The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: Notation and preliminaries

-Using upper gradients, it is possible to define so-called Newtonian spaces on the metric space $X$.
-This was done by Shanmugalingam~\cite{Shanmugalingam00}. \begin{definition} The \emph{Newtonian space} on $X$, denoted by $\Np(X)$, is the space of all everywhere defined, extended real-valued functions in $\Lp(X)$ such that the seminorm,
+Shanmugalingam~\cite{Shanmugalingam00} used upper gradients to define so-called Newtonian spaces. \begin{definition} The \emph{Newtonian space} on $X$, denoted by $\Np(X)$, is the space of all everywhere defined, extended real-valued functions $u\in\Lp(X)$ such that

-is finite.
-(The infimum is taken over all upper gradients $g$ of $u$.) \end{definition} We also have the associated Dirichlet spaces. \begin{definition} The \emph{Dirichlet space} on $X$, denoted by $\Dp(X)$, is the space of all extended real-valued functions on $X$ that are everywhere defined, measurable, and have upper gradients in $\Lp(X)$. \end{definition} We emphasize the fact that, in this paper, Newtonian and Dirichlet functions are defined \emph{everywhere} (not just up to equivalence classes of functions that agree almost everywhere), which is essential for the notion of upper gradient to make sense.
-Shanmugalingam~\cite{Shanmugalingam00} proved that the associated normed (quotient) space defined by $\tNp(X)=\Np(X)/\sim$, where $u\sim v$ if and only if $\|u-v\|_{\Np(X)}=0$, is a Banach space.
-Note that some authors denote the space of the everywhere defined functions by $\tNp(X)$, and then define the Newtonian space, which they denote by $\Np(X)$, to be the corresponding space of equivalence classes.
+where the infimum is taken over all upper gradients $g$ of $u$. \end{definition} \begin{definition} An everywhere defined, measurable, extended real-valued function on $X$ belongs to the \emph{Dirichlet space} $\Dp(X)$ if it has an upper gradient in $\Lp(X)$. \end{definition} It follows from Lemma~2.4 in Koskela--MacManus~\cite{KoMac98} that a measurable function belongs to $\Dp(X)$ whenever it (merely) has a \pp-weak upper gradient in $\Lp(X)$.

+We emphasize that Newtonian and Dirichlet functions are defined \emph{everywhere} (not just up to an equivalence class in the corresponding function space), which is essential for the notion of upper gradient to make sense.
+Shanmugalingam~\cite{Shanmugalingam00} proved that the associated normed (quotient) space defined by $\Np(X)/\sim$, where $u\sim v$ if and only if $\|u-v\|_{\Np(X)}=0$, is a Banach space.